M (1931 film): Production

-M was Lang's first sound film and he experimented with the new technology.
+M was Lang's first sound film, and he experimented with the new technology.
 It has a dense and complex soundtrack, as opposed to the more theatrical "talkies" being released at the time.
-The soundtrack includes a narrator, sounds occurring off-camera, sounds motivating action and suspenseful moments of silence before sudden noise.
+The soundtrack includes sounds occurring off-camera, sounds motivating action and suspenseful moments of silence before sudden noise.
 Lang was also able to make fewer cuts in the film's editing, since sound effects could now be used to inform the narrative.

-The film was one of the first to use a leitmotif, a technique borrowed from opera, associating a tune with Lorre's character, who whistles the tune "In the Hall of the Mountain King" from Edvard Grieg's Peer Gynt Suite No. 1.
-Later in the film, the mere sound of the song lets the audience know that he is nearby, off-screen.
+The film was one of the first to use a leitmotif, a technique borrowed from opera.
+It associates a melody with Lorre's character, who whistles "In the Hall of the Mountain King" from Edvard Grieg's Peer Gynt.
+Later in the film, the mere sound of the song lets the audience know that he is nearby.
 This association of a musical theme with a particular character or situation is now a film staple.
-Peter Lorre could not whistle and Lang himself is heard in the film.
+As Lorre could not whistle, Lang dubbed Beckert's whistling.